 3. Longer or no security audit cycles

 The hotel industry is growing very fast and every day a new hotel opens somewhere in the world.
 Nearly 1.26 million hotels worldwide are dealing with all sorts of safety & security issues.
-Hotels that belong to a chain or group require more physical audits in security then privately owned hotels in order to be compliant with group standards.
+Hotels that belong to a chain or group require more physical audits in security than privately owned hotels in order to be compliant with group standards.
 Along with the huge number of hotels built in the last year, the number of auditors has not increased proportionally in every key market.
 The gap between the low number of qualified security auditors worldwide and new hotels built is getting bigger and bigger.
 This will result in complications in the future and a higher risk for hotels.
 The gap also leads to an increase in audit costs.
-The industry can expect that audits will be more expensive or be of a lower quality.
+The industry can expect that audits will be more expensive or of a lower quality.
 The industry deals with the issue in different ways already.
 Some hotels are stretching the frequency between security audits, while others skip audit cycles completely to save money.
 Both trends lead to a higher risk to investors and hotel guests.

 Some hotel companies have started to implement a self-audit approach using qualified key people in the hotel to maintain security standards.
-Innovative “Do-it yourself” audit packages are already available on the market.
+Innovative “Do-it-yourself” audit packages are already available on the market.
 We believe this is the best solution to build on.

 4. Physical crime will remain an issue for hotels in 2015

-Of course crime differs from country to country.
-However, on a global scale a general increase has been recognized by the authorities and security experts.
+Of course, crime differs from country to country.
+However, on a global scale, a general increase has been recognized by the authorities and security experts.
 Physical crime ranges from professional burglaries using nifty social engineering techniques to temporary drug laps in hotel rooms.
 It can be expected that in 2015 guests will be victims of organized crime and we highly recommend reviewing security awareness programs.
 Holdups at night involving firearms have increased since hotels are easily accessible and less protected compared to other industries operating at night.
-With the increase of drugs and the economic downturn, an increase in this type of crime can be expected.
+With the increase in drugs and the economic downturn, an increase in this type of crime can be expected.

 Terrorist activities are at a historical peak and continue to increase.
 The Middle East and South Asia are identified as the two regions where the risk of terrorism is greatest.